DEV Community

 I recently worked on a project that required manipulating GraphQL documents for queries and mutations.

-I discovered that certain techniques used for working with JSON and XML could also be useful when working with GraphQL documents.
+I discovered that certain techniques for working with JSON and XML could also be useful when working with GraphQL documents.

-GraphQL documents are explicitly used for sending queries and mutations to the GraphQL service, rather than primarily for data storage and exchange like JSON.
+GraphQL documents are explicitly used for sending queries and mutations to the GraphQL service rather than primarily for data storage and exchange like JSON.

 To modify a GraphQL document, the following steps need to be followed: